-Baking Soda Solution:
+4% Baking Soda (sodium bicarbonate) Solution:

-To make a 1 liter of 5% baking soda solution, add 50 grams of baking soda to 1000 milliliters (1 L) of water.
+If the pH in the sample is below 7 then a baking soda solution must be added to raise the pH above 7.
+A pH below 7.0 can result in shell dissolution and the loss of birefringence.
+The pH must be checked and baking soda solution added, if necessary, before adding the preservative.
+To make a solution that is approximately 4% solution the following concentrations should be used; add 40 grams of baking soda to 1000 milliliters (1L) of water.
 A standard 28 mm soda bottle caps holds about 5 grams of baking soda and 1⁄2 teaspoon of baking soda is about 3 grams.
-These values can be used to prepare a solution that is approximately 4% baking soda.
-For example, adding a level soda bottle capful of baking soda to a 250 ml Nalgene container that is approximately 1⁄2 full of water would provide a solution of baking soda close enough to 4% that it could be used to adjust the pH of plankton tow samples.
+For example, adding a level soda bottle capful of baking soda to a 250 ml Nalgene container that is approximately 1⁄2 full with water will provide a solution of baking soda close enough to 4% that it can be used to adjust the pH of plankton tow samples.